gabcarneiro/twitter-replica/README.md

 # twitter_replica

-An attempt to replicate Twitter's layout using Flutter.
+An attempt to replicate Twitter's interface using Flutter.